From Innovation to Impact: The Real Challenge for Biologicals

 Another interesting signal is how large companies are positioning themselves.

-Some focus on technology development and platforms
+Some focus on technology development and platform building.

 Biologicals are becoming a core part of crop protection systems, not just a supplement.